Should Christians just comply?

 Engaging with such a culture would require careful discernment to maintain personal holiness while still being present to share the gospel or show Christ's love.

-Therefore, while Christians are called to live in the world, they are not to be of the world in terms of adopting its sinful patterns.
+Therefore, while we are called to live in the world, they are not to be of the world in terms of adopting its sinful patterns.
 Compliance with a culture that is explicitly "satanic" or antithetical to Christian values would be contrary to biblical teachings.
 Instead, the approach should be one of loving engagement, firm resistance to evil, and active promotion of goodness and truth as understood through Christian faith.